subszero0/MandiMonitor/Security_Features.md

 ---

 *This document is regularly updated to reflect our current security posture.
-Last updated: January 2025*
+Last updated: July 2025*

 **Questions about our security?** Contact us at security@mandimonitor.app